ahmetb/serverless-registry-proxy/README.md

-# Vanity (Custom) Domains for Google Container Registry
+# Serverless Container Registry Proxy (for custom domains etc)

 This project offers a very simple reverse proxy that lets you expose your (public or private) Google Container Registries on `gcr.io` as a public registry